microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Create the application on Azure Container Apps

-As in [01 - Build a simple Java application](../01-build-a-simple-java-application/README.md), create a specific `city-service` application in your Azure Spring Apps instance:
+As in [01 - Build a simple Java application](../01-build-a-simple-java-application/README.md), create a specific `city-service` application in your Azure Container Apps:

 ```bash
 cd city-service